Okayama University

 This is the ability to engage with diverse individuals, accurately convey one's own thoughts and opinions, and discover better solutions by listening to and understanding the perspectives of others.

-【Specialized Ability】Specialized ability to possess fundamental and systematic expertise in each of the four courses
+【Specialized Ability】Specialized ability to possess fundamental and systematic expertise in each of the five programs

-This is the ability to effectively utilize the foundational knowledge and skills acquired in each of the four courses.
+This is the ability to effectively utilize the foundational knowledge and skills acquired in each of the five programs.

 【Liberal Arts Ability】Liberal arts ability to maintain interest in and a commitment to learning about all fields, including Earth and Humanity, that are related to agriculture